hunter-teacher-cert/reg_assignments-ischeff/02_data/README.md

     - Put all the files for your submission here.
     - Include any solution files (these may vary depending on the assignment).
     - Put the assignment instructions in a file called README.md
     - At the top, include a list of other files in this directory along with a description
   * You will be presenting this assignment to a small group next class.

 ---
 The goal of this lesson is learning how to handle input, in the form of csv files, using python's built-in csv capabilities.
-Students have been provided with the NYC Squirrel census and given the goal of finding the mean population center of Central Park's squirrels NBA players.
+Students have been provided with the NYC Squirrel census and given the goal of finding the mean population center of Central Park's squirrels.
 Since this is designed to be an in-class assignment for a single period, the goal is to learn how to handle input and iterate through it--I envision this as an early sequence in a data-focused unit, since knowing how to handle data input is a fundamental skill to data analysis.

 The lesson for this assignment might go like: